Keith Jones (ice hockey): Sportscasting career

+Management career

+On May 11, 2023, Jones was named the President of Hockey Operations for the Philadelphia Flyers after the 2023 Stanley Cup Finals on TNT.

 Thoroughbred racing

 Keith Jones was one of the partners that owned Wild Desert, winner of the 2005 Queen's Plate.
 Canada's most prestigious Thoroughbred horserace and the oldest continuously run event in North America, the Queen's Plate is the first leg of the Canadian Triple Crown series.

 Jones is a resident of Shamong Township, New Jersey.